-As you structure answers to the most commonly-asked questions, jot down anecdotes and specific examples from your previous work experiences so that you have plenty of gist to elaborate upon.
+As you structure answers to the most commonly asked questions, jot down anecdotes and specific examples from your previous work experiences so that you have plenty to elaborate upon.

-When interviewing hiring managers in the tech industry, expect to be asked questions about your training and certifications, behavioral questions, situational questions, questions about your knowledge of tech tools and design, and questions about your work habits and processes.
+When interviewing in the tech industry, expect to be asked questions about your training and certifications, as well as behavioral questions, situational questions, questions about your knowledge of tech tools and design, and questions about your work habits and processes.

-What They Want to Know: While some computer techs are self-trained, most have completed at least some secondary education at technical colleges or universities.
+What They Want to Know: Although many tech professionals are self-trained, some have completed at least some secondary education at technical colleges or universities.
 Be sure to mention all technical certifications you have earned.

 How to Respond: Emphasize your academic achievements as you describe the relevant coursework you completed during your training.
 Did you earn scholarships?
 Conduct a well-received capstone project?
 Perform an internship with a tech company?
 Describe key projects in detail, including mention of the technologies you mastered in order to complete them.